Ruth Rewald: Madrid and "Four Spanish Boys"

 Arriving back in Paris in February 1938, Rewald applied herself to the book, which she completed as the summer ended.
 During 1938, however, there was a change of government, and the international priority for the new prime minister, Édouard Daladier was to follow the example of the British government under Neville Chamberlain and do nothing that might annoy the German government.
 In retrospect the policy became demonised in French and British historiographies as one of "appeasement (though it also provided opportunities for Anglo-French rearmament).
 “Vier spanische Jungen" (‘’"Four Spanish Boys"’’) was probably Rewald's best book to date, but she was unable to find a publisher for it.
 Thanks to the Gestapo the manuscript nevertheless survived.
-Rewald assets, including her manuscripts, notes, letters and photographs were confiscated in 1942, and carefully boxed up by nknown hands.
+Rewald assets, including her manuscripts, notes, letters and photographs were confiscated in 1942, and carefully boxed up by unknown hands.
 After 1945 they were found by members of the Red army and conserved in Soviet archives.
 In 1957 they were returned to East Germany as a gesture of fraternal solidarity on behalf of the new leadership in Moscow.
 They were now stored safely in the national archives collection at Potsdam.
 That is where they were discovered during the 1980s by a young West German researcher called Dirk Krüger who was looking for a topic for his doctoral dissertation.
 Following Krüger's discovery Ruth Rewald's final novel was published more than forty years after the author's death, in a German-language version, in 1987.